 Admissions tutors will consider your experience, skills and knowledge in relation to the academic demands of the course.
 If you’re predicted grades lower than AAB, or don’t hold standard entry qualifications, the interview is particularly important for demonstrating your musical experience, skills and knowledge, and ability to discuss music, enterprise and/or entrepreneurship.

-School of Music Undergraduate Admissions Policy
+Faculty of Arts, Humanities and Cultures Undergraduate Admissions Policy 2018

 For UK and non-UK EU full-time students starting in 2018, the fee for 2018/19 will be £9,250.